ryanstout/blog_kit/README.md

 BlogKit
 =======

 BlogKit is a rails plugin to add a blog to your app.
+The goal is to provide common blog functionality that integrates into your existing app while keeping things simple.

-It has the following features.
+BlogKit has the following features.

 + Admin for Blog Articles
 + Search engine friendly urls